trustoverip/tswg-did-method-webs-specification/spec/security_considerations.md

 1. it safeguards privacy
 2. discourages denial of service attacks,
 3. accords with a defense-in-depth mindset,
-4. aids regulatory compliance (because we'd comply with common technologic practise),
+4. aids regulatory compliance,
-5. establishes backwards compatibility with `did-web` (for we would use exactly the same form),
+5. establishes backwards compatibility with `did-web`,
 6. and makes it easier to troubleshoot.

 How a URL is hosted should let clients fetch a DID document and a [[ref: KERI event stream]] with roughly the same confidence that's associated with properly implemented online banking.